bnguyenvan/Home/README.md

 ```

 # Enabling HTTPS for the BookStack web interface
+### Create a let's Encrypt SSL certificate on proxmox server
+### Mount certificate from proxmox server to container
+### Modify apache config to using https
 Move the original BootStack config file (so you can access it again if needed)
 ```bash
 sudo mv /etc/apache2/sites-available/bookstack.conf /etc/apache2/sites-available/bookstack.conf.old